milanwiedemann/phc-coding-club/resources/Sheet1.md

 Like in standard programming languages, R’s control flow primarily uses **if** statements and **loops**.
 As we have seen, loops are not needed for simple vector operations in R even though they would be in other languages, but that does not mean R loops are not useful.
+However, experienced R coders tend to use loops quite sparingly: if you find yourself writing a lot of them, be aware that you are “speaking R with a strong C accent”.

 The basic syntax is the same for all control flow commands.
 It consists of the command, followed by a statement in brackets that determines the